geotools/geotools/docs/user/tutorial/factory.rst

 Step 3 FactoryRegistry
 ^^^^^^^^^^^^^^^^^^^^^^^

-Geotools 2.2 uses javax.imageio.ServiceRegistry magic (where this plug-in system originated from).
+GeoTools 2.2 uses javax.imageio.ServiceRegistry magic (where this plug-in system originated from).
 Please note that the FactoryRegistry will cache the factories already found.
 Since factories are stateless this should not be a problem.